DanielMelo46/assignment_1/README.md

 Consider:
     - Using a dictionary to match each word with its frequency.
     - Using a dictionary comprehension to save lines of code by counting the number of occurrences per unique word (we'll use a set casting for this as well)

+## Task 3:
+Your program must write results to both the console and an output file names as output_#.txt